jadounrahul/kartsnms/doc/Developing/os/Mem-CPU-Information.md

 #### Memory

-LibreNMS will attempt to detect memory statistics using the standard HOST-RESOURCES-MIB and UCD-SNMP-MIB MIBs.
+KartsNMS will attempt to detect memory statistics using the standard HOST-RESOURCES-MIB and UCD-SNMP-MIB MIBs.
 To detect non-standard MIBs, they can be defined via Yaml.

 ##### YAML